mbarcia/CSV-Payments-PoC/docs/annotations/pipeline-step.md

 - `debug`: Whether to enable debug mode for this step
 - `recoverOnFailure`: Whether to enable failure recovery for this step
 - `grpcEnabled`: Whether to enable gRPC adapter generation for this step
+- `local`: Whether this step runs locally in the same process (default: false).
+When `true`, the step runs in the same application process without requiring gRPC communication, making it suitable for services that process data locally within the orchestrator.
 - `restEnabled`: Whether to enable REST adapter generation for this step
 - `runWithVirtualThreads`: Whether to run with virtual threads
 - `retryLimit`: The retry limit for this step